 FSB Racing Team is a student project, operating under the Croatian Student Association of Engineering Faculties.
-Founded in 2003 at the University of Zagreb’s Faculty of Mechanical Engineering and Naval Architecture, the team’s task is the design, development, and manufacturing of a formula-like single-seater race car aimed at taking part in the Formula Student competitions.
-Today, it is one of the largest student project in the entirety of Croatia with over 100 students taking part in the project.
+Founded in 2003 at the University of Zagreb’s Faculty of Mechanical Engineering and Naval Architecture, the team’s task is the design, development, and manufacturing of a formula-like single-seater race car aimed at taking part in Formula Student competitions.
+Today, it is one of the largest student projects in the entirety of Croatia with over 100 students taking part in.

 Over the last 18 years, we have attended many European Formula Student competitions.
 Of course, the most important thing to point out is the 10th place out of 97 competitors in Silverstone, one of the most demanding competitions.
 2018’s repeat success with StrixR in Silverstone is also something we are very proud of, winning 12th place.
 The table on the right shows all our successes in the past years.